sjentsch/jamoviDocs/lsj/Ch06_DataHandling_3.rst

 .. _fig-opinionstrength:
 .. figure:: ../_images/lsj_opinionstrength.*
-   :alt: f\ x button to select functions and variables
+   :alt: fx button to select functions and variables

-   Using the :math: *f*\ :sub:`x` button to select functions and variables
+   Using the *f*\ :sub:`x` button to select functions and variables

 .. ----------------------------------------------------------------------------